NEOM: City of the Future

 There are also ethical issues of concern with one example being the Howeitat Bedouin tribe (20,000 people) who have had to leave their territory due to the construction of NEOM.
 The Howeitat are not against the development of NEOM, but obviously do not want to be driven out of their traditional homeland either.

-Can you visit NEOM already?
+Can you visit NEOM?

 NEOM currently consists of 5 different projects: The LINE, Sindalah, Trojena, Oxagon and Magna (Gulf of Aqaba).
 Unfortunately, it is not yet possible to identify these projects (except for Sindalah) as they are projects under construction and thus they are not accessible to the public.
 The projects are surrounded by nature reserves and desert landscapes which of course can be visited.
 Ask us for the possibilities.